Wacken Open Air: Early years and growth

-First achievements and growth

 Ticket sales for the 1996 festival again started sluggishly, despite a headliner like Kreator and numerous internationally renowned bands such as The Exploited, Gorefest, and Crematory.
 Management tried to prevent another loss by securing more acts and finally managed to get Böhse Onkelz to perform.
 The engagement of the controversial band also led to criticism, and some bands cancelled their gig in Wacken that year.
-Cologne band Brings called off their gig on short notice and offered to refund their fans’ ticket prices.
+Cologne band Brings called off their gig on short notice and offered to refund their fans' ticket prices.

 As a result of many visitors flooding the village in 1996, the inhabitants of Wacken voiced their concern over an event of this size being held in the local gravel pit.
 Uwe Trede offered to relocate the festival site to his own property and the areas previously used as campgrounds and took care of the acquisition of additional land.
 The organisational team grew to include Thomas Hess as production manager, who had previously been active as tour manager for Die Böhsen Onkelz, as well as Sheree Hesse for catering to the artists and VIPs.
 With the W.E.T.-Stage, a third stage was set up in 1997.
 The "Wacken Evolution Tent" was to be made available primarily to newcomers and bands without record deals.
 That year, the number of visitors reached 10,000 for the first time, with Rockbitch's erotic stage show causing a scene.

-Further development of the festival
+Peak years

 Over the years, the size of Wacken Open Air has grown continuously, and now dozens of bands and tens of thousands of visitors flock to the festival.
 Even though the organisers said in 2006 that 62,500 visitors were "the limit of what is possible", changes were made to the structure of the festival grounds the following year by allocating a larger area to the "Party Stage".
 In addition, tickets could no longer be purchased directly on the festival grounds to reduce the number of spontaneous or ticketless visitors.
 In 2007 and 2008, the festival had already sold out as a result of advance ticket sales; for W:O:A 2009, tickets had even sold out by the end of 2008.
 The tickets for 2010, too, sold out months in advance.

-While the festival originally only lasted two days, the performances have been lasting from Thursday to Saturday, i.e. three days, for some years.
+While the festival originally only lasted two days, the performances have been lasting from Thursday to Saturday, i.e., three days, for some years.
 Thursday became a "Night to Remember", with mainly "classical" Heavy Metal bands appearing, such as the Scorpions in 2006.
 On the actual Party Stage, younger and more modern bands play as a contrast to the "Night to Remember".
 In addition, the event is accompanied by a rich complementary programme; in addition to a merchant area – obligatory for music festivals – a beer garden has been operating since 2000, in which the Wacken Firefighters' marching band opens the festival before its official start.
 On Thursday in 2007, the "Hellfest Stage" was initiated.
 Since 2009, there has been a "Medieval Stage", where mainly Medieval and Folk Metal bands play.